 Aragon quickly became popular in the Hollywood social scene, hanging out with starlets such as Marilyn Monroe and Mamie Van Doren.
 “The Golden Boy was a perfect title for him,” recalled blonde-bombshell Van Doren.
 “His smile turned everyone on.
 His skin was golden.
 His floppy hair bounced so perfectly.
 He was just so sexy.”

-As the story goes, when he weighed in for his 1958 match with Carmen Basilio (Basilio stopped Aragon in eight), he was asked how he was doing.
-“Not so good,” said Aragon.
+As the story goes, when he weighed in for his 1958 match with Carmen Basilio (Basilio stopped Aragon in eight), someone nearby asked how he was doing.
+“Not so good,” replied Aragon.
 “Both my wife and my girlfriend are here.”
-He relished the spotlight and all the admirers and in August of ’51 there was a huge crowd at the Olympic Auditorium when he faced world lightweight champ Jimmy Carter and beat him by split decision.
+He relished the spotlight and the nightlife and all the admirers and in August of ’51 there was a huge crowd at the Olympic Auditorium when he faced world lightweight champ Jimmy Carter and beat him by split decision.

-But it was a non-title fight and thus Carter vs Aragon II with the championship on the line became an even bigger attraction.
-This would be Aragon’s one and only title shot and both his fans and detractors were excited by the prospect of seeing him fight for the lightweight crown.
-But the Jimmy Carter who appeared somewhat lethargic in August was a sharper and more focused pugilist in November.
+But it was a non-title fight and so Carter vs Aragon II with the world championship on the line became an even bigger attraction.
+This would be Aragon’s one and only title shot and both his fans and detractors were excited by the prospect of seeing him get his chance for the lightweight crown.
+But the Jimmy Carter who appeared somewhat lethargic in August was a more motivated and much sharper pugilist in November.

 Carter, who defeated Ike Williams for the title, was a talented boxer but he was widely viewed as a mob-controlled one.
 His loss to Aragon was not the first time he performed poorly when the odds were stacked in his favour and now those who had cashed in on the underdog in the first fight could cash in again on the rematch.